 GSMA exists in part to help preserve the unique history and culture of the Smokies.
 One way it does so is through funding sorghum-making demonstrations in the national park.
 Sorghum syrup is a distinct part of the Appalachian culture.
-Mountain inhabitants had a notoriously big sweet tooth, and for many, sorghum was the only sweetner available.
+Mountain inhabitants had a notoriously big sweet tooth, and for many, sorghum was the only sweetener available.
 (Rose Houk, Food & Recipes of the Smokies)

 Food & Recipes of the Smokies not only includes sweet sorghum recipes, it also dives into the history and importance of the crop.
 In the past, most mountain farmers had a cane patch.
 Seeds were planted in spring, and some farmers believed that sorghum cane planted in dark ground produced dark sorghum molasses, while that planted in light ground yielded light syrup.
 When the seed heads turned red and hard, it was time to harvest the cane.
 This needed to be done before the first frost, usually by late September or early October.
 (Rose Houk, Food & Recipes of the Smokies)

 The plant’s leaves and seed heads were then stripped, and the cane was cut.
 It was taken without delay to a sorghum mill.
-Because molasses-making was something of a specialty, usually only a few people in any area had a mill, people with names like “Sugar John.”
+Because molasses-making was something of a speciality, usually only a few people in any area had a mill, people with names like “Sugar John.”
 (Rose Houk, Food & Recipes of the Smokies)

 To ensure the demonstrations are as realistic and historically accurate as possible, GSMA partners with experienced sorghum makers.
 Sherry and Mark Guenther, owners of Muddy Pond Sorghum in Monterey, Tenn., have been making their well-known trek to the Smokies each fall for 19 years.
-Their mules and old-timey tools draw crowds of onlookers who sometimes stand for hours, marveling at the time and energy it took in years past to produce a family’s supply of sweetner.
+Their mules and old-timey tools draw crowds of onlookers who sometimes stand for hours, marvelling at the time and energy it took in years past to produce a family’s supply of sweetener.

-Mark then boils the freshly squeezed juice down on a wood-fired furnace until it becomes a thick, sweet sorghum syrup – the same syrup featured in Aunt Becky’s famous barbecue sauce, available at the visitor center.
+Mark then boils the freshly squeezed juice down on a wood-fired furnace until it becomes a thick, sweet sorghum syrup – the same syrup featured in Aunt Becky’s famous barbecue sauce, available at the visitor centre.

 “GSMA sells our sorghum and barbecue sauce at a table near the live demonstration,” said Sherry.
 “I give visitors samples to taste and talk to them about this rich mountain tradition that many people – including people who lived in the Cove during the Great Depression – still practice today.”